the-blue-coder/react-base/src/code-templates/pages/PageExamples/README - DO NOT COPY.md

 BACK END:

--   Create the entity and do migration
+-   Create the entity and do migration.
+Do not forget to use TimestampableEntityTrait inside the entity
 -   Create the controller methods based on AffTrack > SqueezePageController
 -   Create the service methods based on AffTrack > SqueezePageService
 -   Update the logics in the controller and the service's methods as needed